saheerb/ci-test/docs/index.md

 ## How to navigate tf.validation.linaro.org

-All LAVA jobs triggered by Jenkins are executed at the TF LAVA lab https://tf.validation.linaro.org/ instance.
-The Jenkins jobs that launch LAVA jobs are: `tf-a-builder` https://ci.trustedfirmware.org/job/tf-a-builder/ and `tf-m-lava-submit` https://ci.trustedfirmware.org/job/tf-m-lava-submit/.
+All LAVA jobs triggered by Jenkins are executed at the [TF LAVA lab](https://tf.validation.linaro.org/) instance.
+The Jenkins jobs that launch LAVA jobs are: [`tf-a-builder`](https://ci.trustedfirmware.org/job/tf-a-builder/) and [`tf-m-lava-submit`](https://ci.trustedfirmware.org/job/tf-m-lava-submit/).
 The Jenkins jobs contain the corresponding LAVA id which can be used to find the corresponding job at https://tf.validation.linaro.org/.
 In case of `tf-a-builder` job, the LAVA log itself is fetched from LAVA lab and attached to the job as seen below:

 ![alt text](images/Jenkins-49541.png "LAVA log")